 Built for Speed

 There’s no denying these things have been engineered for fun.
-You start the scooter with a quick, old-school push off—then the thumb-operated throttle takes over, with top speeds of around fifteen miles an hour.
+You start the scooter with a quick, old school push off—then the thumb-operated throttle takes over, with top speeds of around 15 miles per hour.
 (And even faster downhill.)
 But keeping the scooter much under maximum speed is tricky.
 As you try to hold the thumb switch steady, you can feel the throttle stutter a bit—like it’s not sure whether you’re trying to speed up or slow down.

 Just speed up then, you think to yourself, giving in to the rush of sweet, unfettered electric propulsion.
 Did I mention how fun they are?

-Those who worry about safety are right to worry: More people are riding without helmets than with them, and at fifteen miles per hour, a front wheel stuck in a crack or pothole could launch you toward a course of rehabilitation that lasts for years.
+Those who worry about safety are right to worry: More people are riding without helmets than with them, and at scooter speed, a front wheel stuck in a crack or pothole could launch you toward a course of rehabilitation that lasts for years.
 If you ride in the street, as the scooter companies encourage, you’re competing with bikes, other cars, and phones for drivers’ attention.
 One thing is for certain: No one, whether on street, bike path, or sidewalk—whether on scooter, on bike, on foot, or in a car—can simply assume they will be seen and avoided.

 But this has been the case for a while now.
 It hasn’t fundamentally changed since the scooters arrived.